-Dietary Treatment of Crohn’s Disease,
+Transcript: Dietary Treatment of Crohn’s Disease

 We know plant-based diets decrease markers of inflammation, but to see if plant-based diets decrease inflammation in a clinically relevant way, you’ve got to put it to the test.
 The gold standard for evidence in nutritional science is an interventional trial.
-You split people into two groups; put half on one diet, half on the other and see what happens.
+You split people into two groups; put half on one diet, half on the other, and see what happens.

-Inflammatory bowel diseases, such as Crohn’s disease, is an autoimmune condition where your immune system attacks your own intestines.
+Inflammatory bowel disease, such as Crohn’s disease, is an autoimmune condition where your immune system attacks your own intestines.
 There is no cure; all you can do is try to keep it in remission as long as possible between attacks.
-Sufferers are often put in anti-inflammatory and immunosuppressive drugs and may find themselves in and out of the hospital getting segments of their intestines surgically removed.
+Sufferers are often put on anti-inflammatory and immunosuppressive drugs, and may find themselves in and out of the hospital, getting segments of their intestines surgically removed.

-Japanese researchers took a group of Crohn’s patients in remission, either because they just came out of surgery or because they were able to beat it back with steroids.
-And for two year asked half of them eat a semi-vegetarian diet, meaning in this case vegetarian except for half a serving of fish a week, and half a serving of other meat once every two weeks, but otherwise they were supposed to eat vegetarian.
+Japanese researchers took a group of Crohn’s patients in remission—either because they just came out of surgery or because they were able to beat it back with steroids.
+And for two years, asked half of them to eat a semi-vegetarian diet—meaning in this case, vegetarian, except for half a serving of fish a week, and half a serving of other meat once every two weeks.
+But otherwise, they were supposed to eat vegetarian.
 Less than one serving of meat per week.

-Check this out….
+Check this out.
 The dashed line is the standard diet group; the solid line is the semi-veg.
-200 days into the study all of the patients told to eat more of a plant-based diet are still in remission, but about 20% of the group not told to eat anything different relapsed.
-After a year 100% of the semi-veg group still symptom free, but the disease re-emerged in half of the standard diet group.
-And at the end of two years.
-92% of the patients told to eat a more plant-based diet remained without disease, whereas the majority of those not given that advise relapsed back in the cycles of drugs, hospitalizations and surgery.
+200 days into the study, all of the patients told to eat more of a plant-based diet are still in remission.
+But about 20% of the group not told to eat anything different relapsed.
+After a year, 100% of the semi-veg group still symptom free, but the disease re-emerged in half of the standard diet group.
+And at the end of two years, 92% of the patients told to eat a more plant-based diet remained without disease, whereas the majority of those not given that advise relapsed back in the cycles of drugs, hospitalizations and surgery.
 A highly significant finding.

 To see any graphs, charts, graphics, images, and quotes to which Dr. Greger may be referring watch the above video.
-This is just an approximation of the audio contributed by Serena
+This is just an approximation of the audio contributed by Serena.